And Biblically illiterate.

 These are evidence of a walk with God, because again anyone can claim to be a Christian, but we’ll know true Christians by their fruit.
 In the absence of good fruit, particularly someone who consistently fails to display good traits, we should question whether or not one is truly Christian, or not.
 Majority of fruits are easy to fake except self-control.
 If you lack self-control, it will be apparent in some way and Lori’s appears to come out in her posting of every nonsensical thought that crosses her mind and claiming it’s from God.

-Lori cushions her harmful rhetoric with more generic stuff like look out for red flags, don’t be a jerk to your man, etc. that most sane people will agree with, but the core of her ideology is not even based on the Bible she claims to believe in.
+Lori cushions her harmful rhetoric with more generic stuff like look out for red flags, don’t be a jerk to your man, etc. that most sane people will agree with, but the core of her ideology is not even based on the Bible.
 Case in point, there is no Biblical basis for a woman to take her husbands last name after marriage.

 As during Biblical times, people were known by where they were from, who their kids were, or who their spouse was, 90% probably didn’t even have last names.
 Even GotQuestions answered this right.
 So this “patriarchy” she speaks of is not even Biblical.

-Marriage is not peak femininity and there is no Biblical basis to claim so.
-In Christ there is neither male nor female (Galatians 3:28), the greatest commandment is not to ascribe to society’s gender roles by baking, smiling at men, and having kids, but rather to love God and love your neighbor.
-Jesus never specified only men preach the good news and he appeared to women first after His resurrection (Matthew 28).
+Marriage is not peak femininity and there’s no Biblical basis to claim so.
+In Christ there is neither male nor female (Galatians 3:28).
+The greatest commandment is not to ascribe to society’s gender roles by baking, smiling at men, and having kids, but rather to love God and love your neighbor.
+Jesus never specified only men preach the good news and He appeared to women first after His resurrection (Matthew 28).
 There are multiple examples of women in the Bible who are unmarried or in leadership positions that God speaks positively about (Anna, Deborah, Esther).
 Furthermore, there is no marriage in Heaven.
 Marriage can’t be a woman’s highest calling simply because it literally won’t even in exist in eternity, where we’ll presumably spend the most of our time.

 Nowadays, everyone has access to resources that can equip them to preach the gospel.
 Ultimately, it doesn’t even make sense for God to prevent women from teaching men, since we all benefit as Christians from both men and women being equipped to preach and share the gospel equally to both genders.